Mellified man: Origins

-According to [Tao Jiucheng] in his [Chuogenglu], in the lands of the Arabs there are men 70 or 80 years old who are willing to give their bodies to save others.
+In the lands of the Arabs there are men 70 or 80 years old who are willing to give their bodies to save others.
 Such a one takes no more food or drink, only bathing and eating a little honey, till after a month his excreta are nothing but honey; then death ensues.
 His compatriots place the body to macerate in a stone coffin full of honey, with an inscription giving the year and month of burial.
 After a hundred years, the seals are removed and the confection so formed used for the treatment of wounds and fractures of the body and limbs—only a small amount taken internally is needed for the cure.
-Although it is scarce in those parts, the common people call it "mellified man" [miren 蜜人], or, in their foreign speech, "mu-nai-i".
-Thus Mr. [Tao], but I myself do not know whether the tale is true or not.
-In any case, I append it for the consideration of the learned.
+Although it is scarce in those parts, the common people call it "mellified man" [mìrén, 蜜人], or, in their foreign speech, "mu-nai-i".

+The entry comments: "Thus Mr. Thao, but I myself do not know whether the tale is true or not.
+In any case, I append it for the consideration of the learned."

 According to Joseph Needham and Lu Gwei-djen, this content was Arabic, but Li Shizhen confused the story with a Burmese custom of preserving the bodies of abbots and high monks in honey, so that "the Western notion of a drug made from perdurable human flesh was combined with the characteristic Buddhist motif of self-sacrifice for others".
-In her book Stiff: The Curious Lives of Human Cadavers, writer Mary Roach observes that the text points out that it does not know the veracity of the mellified man story.
+Writer Mary Roach observes that the text does not vouch for the veracity of the mellified man story.